VijaySanas3/Data-Analyst_Internship-Certificate_Unified-Mentor-Pvt-Ltd/README.md

-# Internship Certificate - Unified Mentor Pvt Ltd
+# Data Analyst_Internship Certificate - Unified Mentor Pvt Ltd

 This repository contains the internship certificate of **Vijay Rajaram Sanas**, recognizing the successful completion of a six-month internship as a **Data Analyst Intern** at **Unified Mentor Pvt Ltd**.